Arpan-9911/Personal-Portfolio/readme.md

 This project is designed to help manage college attendance efficiently.
 It provides features for students and teachers to track attendance records seamlessly.

 ### 2. RSS Associates Business Website
 A professional website created for RSS Associates, showcasing their services and business information.
-I served as the Vice President of Techwhiz, leading the development team.

 ### 3. Profile Card Slider
 An interactive profile card slider that allows users to view multiple profiles in a visually appealing manner.
-Developed as the Web Development Coordinator at Techwhiz.

 ### 4. Personal Portfolio
 This very portfolio is a testament to my skills and experiences.
 It highlights my work and provides insight into my professional journey.
-Member of Techwhiz.

 ### 5. DK Enterprises
 A business website for DK Enterprises, designed to enhance their online presence.
-Contributed as a member of Techwhiz, collaborating with fellow developers.

 ## Technologies Used